-Aircraft change in value on a regular basis.
-There are numerous factors involved in determining an aircraft’s value at any time, including airframe and engine times, equipment, and the resale market.
-This is why, each year before your policy renews, your aviation insurance broker will ask you to confirm the desired hull value you would like for the policy’s renewal.
+Aircraft regularly change in value.
+Numerous factors are involved in determining an aircraft’s value at any time, including airframe and engine times, equipment, condition, damage history, and the resale market.
+As a result, each year before your policy is renewed, your aviation insurance broker will ask you to confirm the desired hull value you would like for the policy’s renewal.
 The key in this process is to understand how to value your aircraft and what would happen in the event the aircraft had a partial or total loss.

-Since aircraft are written on an Agreed Amount basis, it is important to perform proper due diligence when determining the insured value for the aircraft.
+Since aircraft are written on an Agreed Amount basis, it is vital to perform proper due diligence when determining the insured value for the aircraft.
 An aircraft blue book or another valuation service is one process used to determine an aircraft’s value.
-A blue book provides a middle-of-the-road measure of an aircraft’s value based on the aircraft year of manufacture and make and model with mid-time components and average equipment.
-Using the average base value, you then take into account the above or below average airframe, engine, and component hours, as well as other upgrades, to reach a solid determination of the aircraft’s value.
-Most insurance carriers will not insure an aircraft that is 25% above or below an aircraft’s average blue book value without substantiation or an appraisal.
+A blue book provides a middle-of-the-road measure of an aircraft’s value based on the aircraft’s year of manufacture, make, and model with mid-time components and average equipment.
+Using the average base value, you then consider the above or below-average airframe, engine, component hours, and other upgrades to solidly determine the aircraft’s value.
+Most insurance carriers will not insure an aircraft that is 25% above or below an aircraft’s average blue book value without specified justification or a professional aircraft appraisal.

 Another approach to help determine the aircraft’s value is to compare the aircraft on the resale market.
-This can be done by occasionally looking at what is for sale in the classifieds, as well as by visiting with operators of similar equipment.
+This can be done by occasionally looking at what is for sale in the classifieds and visiting operators of similar equipment.
 Visiting with a knowledgeable aircraft salesperson for the make and model can also be helpful.
-A combination of these practices will provide a strong gauge of what it would take to replace the aircraft with one of similar kind and quality.
+A combination of these practices will provide a strong indicator of what it would take to replace the aircraft with one of a similar kind and quality.
 The most accurate way to determine the property value is to have an experienced aircraft appraiser value the aircraft.

 Example: An aircraft owner/operator has an aircraft insured for an agreed amount of $100,000; however, the aircraft was actually worth $130,000.
-According to the repair bid, the aircraft had an engine failure, and the forced landing causes $50,000 in damage according to the repair bid.
-While handling the claim, the adjuster gets a salvage bid of $60,000.
-In this case, it makes more economic sense for the adjuster to total the aircraft.
-This is called a constructive total loss.
+According to the repair bid, the aircraft had an engine failure, and the forced landing caused $50,000 in damage.
+While handling the claim, the adjustor gets a salvage bid of $60,000.
+In this case, it makes more economic sense for the adjustor to total the aircraft.
+This is an example of a constructive total loss.

-In this example, there was enough insured value to cover the repair, but it made more economic sense for the insurance company to total the aircraft, leaving the aircraft owner to come up with $30,000 to replace it.
-Too many times, aircraft owners have either unintentionally underinsured their aircraft or only carried enough insurance to cover the amount remaining on the aircraft’s loan.
-They didn’t take into account the potential for a partial loss to lead to the aircraft being totaled under a constructive total loss scenario.
+In this example, there was enough insured value to cover the repair.
+Still, it made more economic sense for the insurance company to total the aircraft, leaving the aircraft owner having to come up with $30,000 to replace it.
+Too often, aircraft owners have unintentionally underinsured their aircraft or only carried enough insurance to cover the amount remaining on the aircraft’s loan.
+They didn’t consider the potential for a partial loss to lead to the aircraft being totaled under a constructive total loss scenario.
 This has led to unfortunate financial losses for these policyholders.

-On the flip-side, an aircraft can be insured for more than the current market value of the aircraft.
-In this scenario, the aircraft operator is not only overpaying premium, but it sets up the situation where it is more affordable for the insurance company to repair an aircraft when it would be more desirable to replace the aircraft.
+Conversely, an aircraft can be insured for more than the current market value of the aircraft.
+In this scenario, the aircraft operator is not only overpaying premium, but it sets up the situation where it is more affordable for the insurance company to repair an aircraft when replacing the aircraft would be more desirable.
 When aircraft with significant damages are repaired, there can be a loss of value upon resale, and some passengers may be hesitant to fly in a heavily repaired aircraft.

-If the aircraft would have been insured at it’s actual aircraft value ($130,000) the aircraft would have been totaled and the full agreed value paid.
+If the aircraft had been insured at its actual value ($130,000), it would have been totaled and the full agreed value paid.